Bringing a new hire on successfully is a win-win. If they land well, there’s a much higher chance they’ll stay and perform.

 It’s critical to be able to intervene, especially where training is a safety concern.
-As one Lessonly user noted, real-time visibility into training progress is key for safe scheduling.
+As one Lessonly by Seismic user noted, real-time visibility into training progress is key for safe scheduling.
 “We might require that until you take this lesson and pass the quiz, you can’t be assigned to a job where they’re working with that chemical.”

 Without the right knowledge, her employees could really hurt themselves.
 She needs to be 100 percent certain that people have read and understood the training.
-Lessonly makes this process easier to enact across her company, and simple to track moving forward.
+Lessonly by Seismic makes this process easier to enact across her company, and simple to track moving forward.

 As you know by now, these products are very different from one another, even if they all help with onboarding.
-Use my reviews to figure out which one has what you need, and follow the links to learn more.
+Use our reviews to figure out which one has what you need, and follow the links to learn more.